American Law and Paralegal Jobs

-Growing numbers of attorneys are entering the field of Environmental Law as sustainability and climate change become more important as issues to address.
-Another field that has been growing is Tax Law, expanding with the growth of Forensic Accounting in the 2000s and 2010s.
+Growing numbers of attorneys are entering the field of environmental law as sustainability and climate change become more important as issues to address.
+Another legal field that has been growing is tax law, expanding with the growth of forensic accounting from 2000 through 2020.

-*Special cases – The attorney and renowned author Erle Stanley Gardner studied law on his own in the first quarter of the 20th Century and passed the California Bar Examination without attending college or law school.
+The attorney and renowned author Erle Stanley Gardner studied law on his own in the first quarter of the 20th century and passed the California Bar Examination without attending college or law school.

 He practiced law for a few years until he began to write prolifically, changing over to full-time writing quickly.
-He is responsible for the Perry Mason phenomenon, another novel series concerning the work of a District Attorney, a book or two about a protagonist and the law in Chinatown, historical works about the American Southwest, period crime novels about Donald Lamb and Betha Cool, and scores of stories for early crime and mystery magazines.
-He wrote wrote the well known works that sought American popular opinions and resulted in The Court of Last Resort, which led to today's - including college classes that concentrate on - freeing of several wrongly convicted people on Death Rows.
-Gardner was a proponent and a cheerleader of medical forensics and the work of himself and his comteporaries has resulted in DNA evidentiary work and all the CSIs you can imagine - and likely helped to spur the creation of forensic accounting.
-Erle Stnaley Gardner practiced law by including the American people in the process of knowing and asking for legal reform and better methods.
+He is responsible for the Perry Mason phenomenon, another novel series concerning the work of a district attorney, a book or two about a protagonist and the law in Chinatown, historical works about the American Southwest, period crime novels about Donald Lamb and Bertha Cool, and scores of stories for early crime and mystery magazines.

-Thus, not everyone that studies the law becomes the iconic trial attorney.
+Thus, not everyone who studies the law becomes the iconic trial attorney.

 The Scope of Legal Careers